umar4sap/fahadpro/businesspro.md

-# archtiure:
+# architecture:
+- Will be add soon

 # API documentation
-- will add this once confirm on current architechture
+- will add this once confirm on current architecture

 # Description: